xzenglab/KGNN/README.md

 ```

 # Dataset
 We just provide the preprocessed KG from KEGG-drug dataset owing to the size limited.
-You can directly download the original DrugBank dataset ([V5.1.4](https://www.drugbank.ca/releases/5-1-4)).
-The construction of KG please refer to [Bio2RDF](https://github.com/bio2rdf/bio2rdf-scripts/wiki) tool in detail.
+And you can directly download the original DrugBank dataset ([V5.1.4](https://www.drugbank.ca/releases/5-1-4)).
+Note that the construction of KG please refer to [Bio2RDF](https://github.com/bio2rdf/bio2rdf-scripts/wiki) tool in detail.

 # Usage
 ```bash